The Domestic Violence Crisis Center provides services to children who have experienced violence in the home.

 Witnessing and experiencing abuse has many negative effects on children, including:

-- Inability to express, share or deal with feelings
+- Inability to express, share or process their feelings

 - Unexplained, abrupt changes in behavior